Skip to main content

 For comprehensive recommendations on compatible hardware, please refer to the hardware directory links provided in the sections for each platform below.

-Amazon Fire TV Hardware
+Amazon Fire TV hardware

 Minimum Requirements